dango301/Game-of-Life/README.md

-# Convay's Game of Life
+# Conway's Game of Life
 ##### written in Processing (Version 3.5.4)